 Paraphrase is phrases with similar meaning (often using idioms).
 Example: all things considered – at the end of the day

 “Demand for the vehicles far exceeded production which led the company to make some radical changes.
-The first vehicles were manufactured by workers operating on a moving production line but these employees were gradually replaced by machines which were, in turn, replaced by robots.”
+The first vehicles were manufactured manually by workers operating on a moving production line but these employees were gradually replaced by machines which were, in turn, replaced by robots.”

 The answer here is A. Note the synonyms and paraphrase…